GenAI-Gurus/phronesis/progress.md

-As you complete tasks and reference relevant files, update this progress.md file as our memory to keep track of the project progress.
-Make sure all details of a task are clarified before starting implementation and before marking a task as done.
-After closing a task, add few words about where to find the changes and what has been done.
-Make sure all what we agree in the chat is documented in the decisions_log.md.
-Make sure the product specification is always up to date under specification.md.
-All architecture, diagrams, and technology stack details are now documented in specification.md.
-This file will only track task progress and status updates going forward.

 [x] 1.
 Finalize Product Requirements

 *Product requirements, vision, and scope finalized based on user feedback.
 All details and agreements are documented in:*